mrettl/conforce/README.md

 Conforce provides:
 - methods to compute for various element types the following quantities:
-  - configurational forces (deformation and motion based, quasi-static)
+  - configurational forces (displacement and motion based, quasi-static)
-  - configurational stresses (deformation and motion based, quasi-static)
+  - configurational stresses (displacement and motion based, quasi-static)
-  - First Piola-Kirchhoff stresses
+  - first Piola-Kirchhoff stresses
   - deformation gradients
 - a code generation that generates C-code from symbolic functions
 - a C-code binding to use the generated and compiled C-code